Handle dataset releases

 -

-the fetcher authors MUST be able to declare the releases of a dataset in a meta-data file ( releases.json
+the fetcher authors MUST be able to declare the releases of a dataset in a meta-data file ( releases.json) -

-suffix for the "dataset" endpoint, and redirect to the latest release
+the web API MUST accept :latestsuffix for the "dataset" endpoint, and redirect to the latest release

 Description